deskpro/react-components/docs/components/badges/icon_badge.md

 ### Props

 **icon={string}**
-Name of the icon from the [Font Awesome icon list](http://fontawesome.io/icons/).
+Class of the icon from the [Font Awesome icon list](http://fontawesome.io/icons/).

 **iconSize={string}**
 Displays the icon at the given size.
 Possible values are: 'xsmall', 'small', 'medium', 'large', and 'xlarge'.